Administrative Services Credential For Individuals Prepared in California

 - Include an original score report showing passage of the examination with the application.

-- A Commission-approved program of specialized and professional preparation in administrative services resulting in the formal recommendation of the program sponsor or,
+- A Commission-approved program of specialized and professional preparation in administrative services, including the Administrative Performance Assessment (APA), resulting in the formal recommendation of the program sponsor or,

 - Satisfy the basic skills requirement.
 See Commission leaflet CL-667, entitled Basic Skills Requirement, for additional information.